anderslanglands/ustr/README.md

 - if you don't need to do a lot of string assignment or equality testing, but lots of more complex string manipulation.

 ## Safety and Compatibility
 This crate has been tested (a little) on x86_64 ONLY.
-It might well do horrible, horrible things on other architectures.
+It will not compile on architectures where the pointer size is no 64 bits.

 ## Licence
 BSD+ License